Reno Mahe

-Sateki Reno Mahe Jr. (born June 3, 1980) is a former American football running back who played five seasons for the Philadelphia Eagles of the National Football League (NFL).
-Mahe played college football for Brigham Young University (BYU), and was signed by the Philadelphia Eagles as an undrafted free agent in 2003.
+Sateki Reno Mahe Jr. (born June 3, 1980) is an American former professional football player who was a running back for five seasons for the Philadelphia Eagles of the National Football League (NFL).
+Mahe played college football for the BYU Cougars, and was signed by the Eagles as an undrafted free agent in 2003.

 Early life

-Mahe was born June 3, 1980, in Los Angeles to Sateki Reno Mahe Sr. and his wife, Eva, who are both from the island nation of Tonga.Taualii, Chris.
-Down To Earth With Reno Mahe.
-Undated 2009 article via Voice of Tonga, Inc. online.
+Mahe was born June 3, 1980, in Los Angeles to Sateki Reno Mahe Sr. and his wife, Eva, who are both from the island nation of Tonga.
 One of eight children, Mahe moved with his family numerous times before settling in at Brighton High School in Salt Lake City, Utah.

 Mahe played football at Brighton, where he was named All-State twice.
-As a senior, he led his team to a 10-1 record and was chosen as the Gatorade Utah Player of the Year.
+As a senior, he led his team to a 10–1 record and was chosen as the Gatorade Utah Player of the Year.
 He also earned team MVP, All-Region, and region MVP honors in his final high school season.
 He lettered in football three times, and in basketball two times.

 A member of the Church of Jesus Christ of Latter-day Saints, Mahe put service as a missionary on hold after high school in order to concentrate on football.
 In 2009, he told an interviewer, "I really got caught up in the football world, and decided to play football.
 To this day, I still regret not going on my mission."
-The University of Utah offered him a chance to play defense; BYU offered him a chance to play offense.
+The University of Utah offered him a chance to play defense; Brigham Young University offered him a chance to play offense.
 Although he was a fan of the Utes (because his elder brother had gone to Utah), he chose BYU for the opportunity to play offense.
 During his freshman season at BYU, fans knew him as Junior Mahe.